xolariansky/covidapi/README.md

 * proximity notification suppression whitelist
   * you could design your app to include recognizable features in the public header
-  * or use multiple CKEs (yes that might increase the JWEs size, so be careful)
+  * share a fixed CEK or share a generation pattern/seed
-  * this might also weaken privacy!
+  * or use additional CEKs, utilizing the general JWE serialization with multiple recipients (RFC_7516 7.2)

 * push notification
-  * simple as that, you register your ID and push token with your server
+  * simple as that, you register your UUID and push token with your server

 * disseminate only "verified" information
   * you are free to distrust / trust any tokens you might like